-1 hour--Prereq.: 36 hours of completed coursework; Coreq.: 2012 and 2211.
-This course is designed to prepare pre-service teachers with hands-on opportunities to use productivity tools in their future classroom.
+1 hour--Prerequisites:36 hours of completed coursework.
+Coreq.: 2012 and 2211.
+This course is designed to prepare teacher candidates with hands-on opportunities to use productivity tools for enhancement of digital literacy communication in their future classroom.
 There will be a focus on introducing a variety of educational applications of technology.